 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Werdnig Hoffman Disease is not the name you expected.
+It is possible that the main title of the report Werdnig-Hoffmann Disease is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 - SMA 1